banner

 JNIEnv* env = AndroidRuntime::getJNIEnv();

-// Call consumeEvents to process events
+// Call the consumeEvents method to process events

 status_t status = consumeEvents(env, false /*consumeBatches*/, -1, nullptr);